jlyonsmith/HowTo/Install_Git_Server_on_Ubuntu.md

-# Install Git Server on Ubuntu
+# Install a Read-Only Repository Mirror Using Git Server on Ubuntu 16.04

-These instructions show you how to install a Git server in such a way that you can serve multiple repositories for different users and keep each users repositories isolated.
+Neither GitHub or BitBucket have a feature that allows you to share read-only access to a private repository to an unlimited number of users.
+You can easily do it from your own server.

-## Basic Installation
+These instructions show you how to install a Git server in such a way that you can serve multiple repositories, with each repository having different users that can access it.

 First, install git, nginx & fcgiwrap: